 Save your Home

-Home ownership still remains to be a good investment despite the "Housing Crisis" of 2008.
-We believe in “sustainable homeownership," which means matching people with the homes and financing methods that are right for them.
+Home ownership remains a good investment despite the "Housing Crisis" of 2008.
+We believe in “sustainable homeownership," or matching people with the homes and financing methods that are right for them.
 For homeowners who are struggling or unable to meet their loan-repayment obligations, we provide assistance.
-We collaborate with partners to raise awareness about loan-modification scams, help homeowners avoid or mitigate foreclosure through a network of local resources.
+We collaborate with partners to raise awareness about loan-modification scams and help homeowners avoid or mitigate foreclosure through a network of local resources.

 1. Don't ignore the problem.

 The further behind you become, the harder it will be to reinstate your loan and

 the more likely that you will lose your house.

 2. Contact your lender as soon as you realize that you have a problem.

 Lenders do not want your house.
 They have options to help borrowers through

 difficult financial times.